 General Fusion is pursuing using liquid metal as a flux conserver and first wall.
 Experimental and simulation paths are being pursued to explore the dynamics of liquid metal-plasma interactions.

-metal dynamics used development
+MiniSliC, a smallliquid metal dynamics used to validate code development